Four Days of Naples: 27 September

-An Italian lieutenant, Enzo Stimolo, led a group of 200 insurgents against a weapons depot at Castel Sant'Elmo, which was captured that evening, not without bloodshed, after German reinforcements arrived from the Villa Floridiana and the Campo Sportivo del Littorio areas.
+An Italian lieutenant, Enzo Stimolo, led a group of 200 insurgents against a weapons depot at Castel Sant'Elmo, which was captured that evening although German reinforcements arrived from the Villa Floridiana and the Campo Sportivo del Littorio areas.

 Meanwhile, a group of citizens moved on the Parco di Capodimonte (the Capodimonte Park) in response to rumours that Germans were executing prisoners there.
 An insurgent plan to prevent German engineers from destroying the Ponte della Sanità (the Maddalena Cerasuolo bridge) and thereby isolating the city center was devised and carried out the following day.

 That evening, insurgents attacked and plundered weapons armories in the barracks at Via Foria and Via San Giovanni a Carbonara.

 28 September

-On September 28, fighting increased with further Neapolitan citizens joining the riot.
-In Materdei, a German patrol, which had taken shelter in a civil building, was surrounded and kept under siege for hours until the arrival of reinforcements.
-In the end, three Neapolitans had died in the battle.
+On 28 September, fighting increased with further Neapolitan citizens joining the riot.
+In Materdei, a German patrol that had taken shelter in a civil building was surrounded and besieged for hours, until the arrival of reinforcements.
+Three Neapolitans died in the battle.

 At Porta Capuana, a group of 40 men, armed with rifles and machine guns, set up a roadblock, killing six enemy soldiers and capturing four.
-Other fighting broke out in Maschio Angioino, Vasto and Monteoliveto.
+Fighting also broke out in Maschio Angioino, Vasto and Monteoliveto.

 Germans launched raids in Vomero and took prisoners inside the Campo Sportivo del Littorio, which prompted an assault on the sports field by a party led by Enzo Stimolo, which liberated prisoners the following day.

 29 September

 On the third day of the riot, the streets of Naples witnessed fierce clashes.
-As no connection could be established with national antifascist organizations such as the Fronte Nazionale (an offshoot of the Comitato di Liberazione Nazionale), the insurrection was still without central direction, operations being in the hands of local leaders.
+As no connection could be established with national antifascist organizations such as the Fronte Nazionale (an offshoot of the Comitato di Liberazione Nazionale), the insurrection was still without central direction, and operations were in the hands of local leaders.

-In Giuseppe Mazzini Square, a substantial German party reinforced by tanks attacked 50 rebels, killing 12 and injuring more than 15 of them.
-The workers' quarter of Ponticelli suffered a heavy artillery bombardment after which German units committed several indiscriminate massacres among the population.
+In Giuseppe Mazzini Square, a substantial German party, reinforced by tanks, attacked 50 rebels, killing 12 and injuring more than 15.
+The workers' quarter of Ponticelli suffered a heavy artillery bombardment, after which, German units committed several indiscriminate massacres among the population.
 Other fighting took place near the Capodichino Airport and Piazza Ottocalli, in which three Italian airmen were killed.

-In the same hours, at the German headquarters at Corso Vittorio Emanuele, which was repeatedly attacked by insurgents, negotiations were started between Schöll and Stimolo for the return of the Campo Sportivo prisoners in exchange for the free retreat of the Germans from Naples.
+In the same hours, at the German headquarters at Corso Vittorio Emanuele, which was under repeated attack by insurgents, negotiations were started between Schöll and Stimolo for the return of the Campo Sportivo prisoners in exchange for the free retreat of the Germans from Naples.